 One of the most asked questions here at StoneGable is, ” how do I update my out-of-date rooms”?
 I hear you!
 I think we all want to keep our homes comfortable and attractive and updated.
 I’ve been on a soft rant lately about the importance of keeping our homes as up-to-date as we are!
-Today let’s talk about how to take our rooms from frumpy to fabulous!
+Today let’s talk about how to update a room.

-Going from frumpy to fabulous does not mean gutting everything but it does mean being aware of the “state of our homes” and keeping on top of any changes that need to be done.
-So, today I’m sharing simple ways to update a room and take it from a bit tired to oh, so pretty!
+Going from a wee bit tired or even frumpy to fabulous does not mean gutting everything in a room or your home but it does mean being aware of the “state of our homes” and keeping on top of any changes that need to be done.
+So, today I’m sharing simple ways to update a room to make it the best it can be.

 And it is often a bit of a slow process.
-So be patient with your room and yourself and be happy for each little improvement!
+So be patient with your room and yourself and be happy with each little improvement!

 UPDATE A ROOM WITH PAINT IT

 I am a huge fan of paint!
 Your paintbrush is a magical tool to update so many things in your home!
 Give your walls a fresh coat of paint and update the color!
 This is my number ONE tip!
 You won’t believe the difference!

 Here at the Tanglewood house, we went with a soft white, Benjamin Moore Simply White, throughout the house.
 The open concept style of Tanglewood almost dictated using one color.